sadikh0903/sep10-freedom-project/blog/entry02.md

 # **Entry 2 — Medicine Technology Research**
 #### 11/3/25
 ## **Content**
 Medicine is the science of diagnosing, treating, and preventing illness.
-Modern medicine relies heavily on technology—both software and hardware—to help doctors work faster, safer, and more accurately.
+Modern medicine relies heavily on technology, both software and hardware—to help doctors work faster, safer, and more accurately.
 Through my research, I explored different medical tools used in hospitals today, including Electronic Health Records, imaging software, and diagnostic devices like digital stethoscopes and ultrasound scanners.

 I also designed a future medical innovation called **MedScan+**, a mobile app that diagnoses people at home.
 Using the phone’s camera, microphone, and sensors, MedScan+ scans a user’s symptoms and compares them to millions of medical cases using AI.
 After generating a diagnosis, the app connects the user to a real doctor who can give prescriptions, treatment plans, and advice.
 The app can also deliver medicine to a person’s home.
-This technology would make healthcare more accessible, especially for people who cannot easily travel to a clinic.

 ---